K4pt4n/website/src/content/projects/creations/automated-tally-station.md

 We opted to use Kubernetes to host the workers to provide failover capability.

-Being crucial to operations redundacy was a major concern in all systems.
+Being crucial to operations redundancy was a major concern in all systems.

 # Technology Stack
 - Python 3